-Acceptance and Commitment Therapy (ACT)
+Acceptance & Commitment Therapy (ACT)

-What is Acceptance and Commitment Therapy (ACT)
+What is Acceptance & Commitment Therapy?

-Acceptance and commitment therapy (ACT) focuses on helping a client face their feelings and work through them.
+Acceptance and commitment (ACT) therapy focuses on helping a client face their feelings and work through them.
 This allows you to embrace your thoughts and feelings rather than struggle with them or feel guilty about them.
 Russ Harris says it best, “The goal of ACT is to create a rich and meaningful life, while accepting the pain that inevitably goes with it.”
-ACT is about taking goal-oriented action, informed by your values so you can live the life you design.
+ACT< is about taking goal-oriented action, informed by your values so you can live the life YOU design.

 There are Six Principles of Acceptance and Commitment Therapy